dapapp3/Predicting-School-Test-Scores/README.md

 This last visualization is very similar to the heat plot; the reading and writing scores have a very high correlation as the data points are more closely packed together on the line while the math score has a slightly weaker correlation to the writing scores.

 ## Conclusion

+In conclusion, using demographic data points only to predict the scores does not yield good results, so it’s not enough to make a prediction.
+The highest r2-score we got from using demographic points only was for the writing score which was 0.343, which isn’t close to enough.
+This means that the best predictor for test scores in one subject are test scores in other subjects.
+The prediction are even better when you use both the demographic data and the scores data and this is further proven to being a good predictor for the model by the fact that the root mean squared (RMS) error, 3.83, is lower than the standard deviation, 15.02, of the target variable.